Cosmological gravitational particle production and its implications for cosmological relics: Extension to fields with spin

-\para{Action in FLRW spacetime} To study the gravitational production of massive spin-2 particles during and after inflation, one desires an effective field theory that describes a massive tensor field and a scalar inflaton field on a fixed curved spacetime background.
+\para{Action in FLRW spacetime} To study the gravitational production of massive spin-$2$ particles during and after inflation, one desires an effective field theory that describes a massive tensor field and a scalar inflaton field on a fixed curved spacetime background.
 A relativistically covariant action can be constructed using a symmetric two-index tensor field $v_{\mu\nu}(x)$.
-Among the $10$ independent variables in $v_{\mu\nu}$ only $5$ of them corresponds to the polarization modes of the massive spin-2 particle, and the remaining variables are eliminated by constraints or gauge symmetries.
+Of the ten independent variables in $v_{\mu\nu}$, only five of them correspond to the polarization modes of the massive spin-$2$ particle, and the remaining variables are eliminated by constraints or gauge symmetries.
 Care must be taken to construct an action that does not promote the extraneous variables into propagating degrees of freedom, which may be ghostly having a wrong-sign kinetic term \cite{Hinterbichler:2011tt,deRham:2014zqa}.
-A free theory with the usual minimally-coupled matter sector can be obtained by expanding the Einstein-Hilbert action plus matter sector to quadratic order in perturbations around any background that satisfies the GR equations of motion and adding the Fierz-Pauli mass term \cite{Fierz:1939ix}.
-The resulting theory of a free massive spin-2 field on a fixed background is ghost-free, while non-linearities generically introduce a ghost.
+A free theory with the usual minimally coupled matter sector can be obtained by expanding the Einstein-Hilbert action plus the matter sector to quadratic order in perturbations around any background that satisfies the GR equations of motion and adding the Fierz-Pauli mass term \cite{Fierz:1939ix}.
+The resulting theory of a free massive spin-$2$ field on a fixed background is ghost-free, while nonlinearities generically introduce a ghost.

 The aforementioned procedure leads to an action of the form \cite{Kolb:2023dzp} \ba{ S = \int \! \dd^4x \, \sqrt{-\bar{g}} \, \Bigl( \Lcal_{vv}^{(2)} + \Lcal_{\cphi_v \cphi_v}^{(2)} + \Lcal_{v \, \cphi_v}^{(2)} + \Lcal_\mathrm{int} \Bigr) \com } where $\Lcal_{vv}^{(2)}$ are terms quadratic in the massive metric perturbation $v_{\mu\nu}(x)$ including a Fierz-Pauli mass term, $\Lcal_{\cphi_v \cphi_v}^{(2)}$ are terms quadratic in the inflaton perturbations $\cphi_u(x)$, $\Lcal_{v \, \cphi_v}^{(2)}$ are terms that mix the scalar metric perturbations with the inflaton perturbations, and $\Lcal_\mathrm{int}$ are cubic and higher-order terms corresponding to interactions.
 It is important to retain the time-dependent mixing, since dropping it would lead to an expression that violates gauge symmetry and introduces a ghost.